Alex44lel/Cfact/README.md

 - Real-time processing requires decent computing resources (GPU recommended for best performance)
 - May struggle with heavily accented speech or overlapping conversations
 - Internet connection required for all AI API calls

-## Future Improvements

-We're actively working on:
-- Support for more than 2 speakers
-- Offline mode for basic transcription
-- Better accuracy with noisy audio environments
-- Integration with additional fact-checking sources
-- Mobile app version

-## Contributing

-We welcome contributions!
-Here's how you can help:

-- **Report bugs** - Found an issue?
-Please create a GitHub issue
-- **Suggest features** - Have ideas for improvements?
-We'd love to hear them
-- **Submit pull requests** - Fixed something or added a feature?
-Send us a PR
-- **Improve documentation** - Help make the docs clearer for everyone
-- **Test with different audio setups** - Help us improve compatibility

-Feel free to fork the repository and experiment.
-This project is still evolving and every contribution helps make it better!

-## Troubleshooting

-**Audio not recording?**
-- Check your microphone permissions
-- Ensure PyAudio is properly installed for your system

-**Transcription not working?**
-- Verify your Groq API key is correctly set
-- Check your internet connection

-**Speaker identification issues?**
-- Make sure speakers are clearly audible
-- Try repositioning the microphone

-**Frontend not connecting?**
-- Ensure the backend is running on port 5000
-- Check that CORS is properly configured

-## FAQ

-**Q: How accurate is the fact-checking?**
-A: Accuracy depends on the AI models used and the availability of information.
-The tool provides a good starting point, but always verify important claims from multiple sources.

-**Q: Can I use this for languages other than English?**
-A: Currently optimized for English only.
-The transcription model supports other languages, but fact-checking may be less accurate.

-**Q: Is my audio data stored anywhere?**
-A: Audio is processed in real-time and not permanently stored.
-Only temporary processing files are created locally.

-**Q: Why does it only support 2 speakers?**
-A: This limitation comes from the speaker diarization implementation.
-We're working on supporting more speakers in future versions.

-**Q: Can I run this without internet?**
-A: No, all AI processing requires API calls to external services (Groq, Hugging Face, MultiOn).

-## License

-This project is open source.
-Please check the license file for details.

----

-*Built with ❤️ for transparent political discourse*